Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Remember that meat only makes up 3% of the chimp diet.

-Chimpanzees actively feed in the morning and late afternoon hours either up trees or on the ground.
+Common Chimpanzees in Kibale Forest actively feed in the morning and late afternoon hours either up trees or on the ground.
 Research has it that, in a day, chimps feed for about 6-8 hours.

 Note that, after an early morning hunt, chimpanzees will become less active and just rest in the tree canopy or on the ground.